 Remember that there is never a 100% guarantee that a visa will be issued to you.
 For this reason it is crucial that you consult with the International Student Adviser before you leave the U.S.

 Finally, if you are traveling to a country other than your country of citizenship or residence it is quite possible you will need a visa to enter that country.

 The United States Department of State (DOS) is the government office that distributes U.S. entry visas and governs U.S. embassies abroad.
 They offer a visa program titled Automatic Revalidation.
-For more information on this program visit the DOS website or read the DOS cable.
+For more information on this program visit the DOS website.

 DOS website: www.travel.state.gov

 The title, Automatic Validation, refers to the automatic revalidation of U.S. entry visas.
 The title of this program really should have the following name.